bricewalker/Hey-Jetson/README.md

 ![audio](app/static/images/raw.png)

-This project builds a scalable speech recognition platform in Keras/Tensorflow for inference on the Nvidia Jetson Embedded Computing Platform for AI at the Edge.
+This project builds a scalable attention based speech recognition platform in Keras/Tensorflow for inference on the Nvidia Jetson Embedded Computing Platform for AI at the Edge.
 This real-world application of automatic speech recognition was inspired by my previous career in mental health.
 This project begins a journey towards building a platform for real time therapeutic intervention inference and feedback.
 The ultimate intent was to build a tool that can give therapists real time feedback on the efficacy of their interventions, but on-device speech recognition has many applications in mobile, robotics, or other areas where cloud based deep learning is not desirable.

-The final production model consists of a deep neural network with 3 layers of dilated convolutional neurons, 7 layers of bidirectional recurrent neurons (GRU cells), and 2 layers of time distributed dense neurons.
-This model makes use of a CTC loss function, the Adam optimizer, batch normalization, dilated convolutions, dropout, and bidirectional layers.
+The final production model consists of a deep neural network with 3 layers of dilated convolutional neurons, 7 layers of bidirectional recurrent neurons (GRU cells), a single attention layer and 2 layers of time distributed dense neurons.
+This model makes use of a CTC loss function, the Adam optimizer, batch normalization, dilated convolutions, recurrent dropout, bidirectional layers, and attention based mechanisms.
 The model was trained on an Nvidia GTX1070(8G) GPU for 30 epochs for a total training time of roughly 6.5 days.
 The overall cosine similarity of the model's predictions with the ground truth transcriptions in the test set is about 78% (80% on validation set), while the overall word error rate is around 18% on the test set (16% on the validation set).

 This project also includes a flask web server for deploying an applied speech inference engine using a REST API.